JuanCam/Bread/README.md

 If you want to view my examples follow these steps:

-* You must have installed Node.js (https://nodejs.org/en/) and Node Pakcage Manager
+* You must have installed Node.js (https://nodejs.org/en/) and Node Package Manager
 * Run: ```npm install```
 * Then execute ```grunt```
 * Visit http://localhost:8001/